 11. Don’t skimp on light once seedlings have emerged, or anytime thereafter.
 (Don’t be surprised if they get spindly if you do.)
 To be perfectly clear: No windowsill growing!

 12. Do take advantage of fair days outside to make up for the limitations of artificial light; I carry my seedlings outside by day.
 Even closely spaced, super-efficient T5 high output bulbs might put out just one-fourth to one-fifth the light of a clear day in May outdoors, where the occasional breeze also helps toughen plants up.
 Between indoor and outdoor light sources, I like my plants to have 12 hours or even 14 daily.
-(The T5 lights I use.
-Newer LEDs to retrofit into my T5 hoods are coming down in price, I’m replacing or retrofitting my T5 hoods; how to shop for seed-starting lights.)
+(I have long used T5-HO fluorescents, but as newer, more efficient LEDs have come down in price, I’m replacing or retrofitting my T5 hoods; how to shop for seed-starting lights.)

 13. Do direct-sow crops suited to it…but not unless you are committed to keeping the seedbed free from weeds that can out-compete tiny emerging seedlings.
 (One expert kale grower explains why she transplants, despite how easy kale is to sow directly outside.)

 14. Don’t rush to transplant, especially with warm-season crops like tomatoes, peppers, eggplants.
 Nothing is gained by making them shiver before the weather really settles, and much can be lost in the wildest spring weather.

 15. Don’t transplant seedlings into the open garden that haven’t been hardened off gradually, with a few hours a day outdoors over a week or so before to allow for acclimation.